How many grams of oxygen (O2) are needed to completely react with... | Channels for Pearson+

 Multiple Choice

-How many grams of oxygen (O2) are needed to completely react with 1.33 g of butyric acid (C4H8O2) in a combustion reaction?
+How many grams of oxygen (O2) are needed to completely react with 1326.76 grams of ammonia (NH3) according to the balanced chemical equation: 4 NH3 + 5 O2 → 4 NO + 6 H2O?

 A